Croatia Yacht Charter

 Types of Crewed Yacht Charters in Croatia

-The Croatian yacht charter fleet consists of a long-established catamaran fleet, the traditional gulet charter fleet, a rapidly growing luxury motor yacht charter fleet with an increasing number of 50+ meter superyachts, and a unique motorsailer fleet, derived from the gulet but larger, newer and more luxurious.
+The Croatian yacht charter fleet consists of a long-established catamaran fleet, the traditional gulet charter fleet, a rapidly growing luxury motor yacht charter fleet with an increasing number of 50+ meter superyachts, and a unique motorsailer fleet, derived from the gulet but larger, newer, and more luxurious.

 On any crewed yacht charter in Croatia, you will have a minimum of a captain and a chef on board.
 For high-end charters, the crew can outnumber the guests and include specialized staff such as spa therapists, masseuses, and sports instructors